St. Catherine’s Rehabilitation Hospital

 Specialized Rehabilitation Equipment:

 St. Catherine’s Rehabilitation Hospital has an Aquatic Center on campus.
-A temperature controlled indoor swimming pool provides both inpatients and outpatients the ability to engage in therapeutic aquatic exercises.
+A temperature-controlled indoor swimming pool provides both inpatients and outpatients the ability to engage in therapeutic aquatic exercises.

-Bioness is state-of-the-art technology that utilizes electrical stimulation during functional activities of the arm and/or leg to promote faster recovery after a neurological injury such as a stroke, brain injury, spinal cord injury, or multiple sclerosis.
+Bioness is a state-of-the-art technology that utilizes electrical stimulation during functional activities of the arm and/or leg to promote faster recovery after a neurological injury such as a stroke, brain injury, spinal cord injury, or multiple sclerosis.
 The devices are used during activities such as grasping with the hand or walking and research has shown that the devices speed and enhance recovery of motor function in patients with new or chronic neurologic disease.
 Please visit www.bioness.com to learn more about this exciting new technology.

 Balance System SD:

 Using this unique device, clinicians can assess neuromuscular control by quantifying the patient’s ability to maintain dynamic postural stability on a static or unstable surface.
-There are four test protocols including fall risk, athletic single leg stability, limits of stability and postural stability.
+There are four test protocols including fall risk, athletic single-leg stability, limits of stability and postural stability.
 The Balance System SD also serves as a valuable training device to enhance sensory abilities that may provide some degree of compensation for impaired reflex mechanisms following injury.

-The SaeboFlex will allow patients to immediately begin using their hand functionally in therapy and at home.
+The SaeboFlex will allow patients to immediately begin using their hands functionally in therapy and at home.
 Even individuals with longstanding neurological injury may benefit from the SaeboFlex.
 In addition, the ability to use the hand in therapy or at home has been reported as extremely motivating during the recovery process.
 Please visit http://www.saebo.com/seaboflex.html to find SaeboFlex trained therapists in our facilities.

 Partial Body Weight Supported Gait Training:

 Using this device, therapists can begin early ambulation (walking) in patients who are not able to support themselves on their legs.
 Specifically, the device allows therapists to begin gait training very early in patients who have suffered neurological or orthopedic injury.
-Scientific evidence supports the use of this device in retraining the brain when patients are relearning use of the legs.
+Scientific evidence supports the use of this device in retraining the brain when patients are relearning the use of the legs.
 There is strong evidence linking early rehabilitation in this type of device and subsequently improved ambulation (walking).
 The device can be used over a treadmill or over land.